WHO’S ASKING – Townshend and Daltrey come up with answers on ‘WHO’

 For thirteen years they appeared done as a recording unit, their studio swansong drifting further and further into the past.
 In fact, even the handful of good ‘Endless Wire‘ songs were undercut by a package including a superb ‘bonus’ CD reflecting their current stage show – as if to say ‘we know the new stuff isn’t top drawer Who, but the other disc shows we’re still the best live band on the planet.’

-Indeed, as the final Who album, it looked ‘Endless Wire‘ would have to do, although it was still an improvement on the lacklustre ‘It’s Hard‘ of 1982, which most people had already taken as the last offering of new material anyway – a downbeat end for a group whose catalogue included so many landmark recordings, alongside their long-held reputation as a seminal live act.
+Indeed, as the final Who album, it looked ‘Endless Wire‘ would have to do.
+True, it was still an improvement on the lacklustre ‘It’s Hard‘ of 1982, which most people had already taken as the last offering of new material anyway – a downbeat end for a group whose catalogue included so many landmark recordings alongside their long-held reputation as an untouchable live act.

 So after spending at least half of my time as a Who fan being told by Pete Townshend why it is wrong to like them, that I am mad to attend their shows and in some way unstable to find fascination in what they achieved, I pick up my pen to say, just like yesterday, get on my knees and pray, The Who are great again.